- Written by Dr.Mehmet Demircioglu

-Yes.
 Vaccination can often fit safely around a hair transplant, but I still keep an optional vaccine away from the first 7 to 10 recovery days.
-A vaccine is not expected to push transplanted grafts out, but fever, chills, body aches, fatigue, headache, nausea, or swollen lymph nodes can make early recovery harder to judge.
+A vaccine in the arm is not the kind of thing that pushes transplanted grafts out, but fever, chills, body aches, fatigue, headache, nausea, or swollen lymph nodes can make early recovery harder to judge.

 When timing is flexible, give the grafts and scalp a clean first week.
-Let the skin show its early healing pattern, let swelling and washing become easier, and then schedule the vaccine with the clinic’s view.
-When vaccination is medically necessary, urgent, or linked to travel, work, injury, exposure, or your own doctor’s plan, do not skip it because of the transplant.
-Coordinate it.
+Let the skin show its early healing pattern, let swelling and washing become easier, and then schedule the vaccine after the clinic can see the early recovery pattern.
+When vaccination is medically necessary, urgent, or linked to travel, work, injury, exposure, or your own doctor’s plan, coordinate it rather than hiding or delaying it because of the transplant.

-Before surgery, tell the clinic if you recently had a vaccine, recent COVID infection, or if you are planning one soon.
+Before surgery, include any recent vaccine, planned vaccine, or recent COVID infection in your medical history.
 I put this beside allergies, medical history, and medication before a hair transplant, because the operation is easier to plan when the whole health timeline is clear.

-Why can vaccine timing matter after a hair transplant?
+Why vaccine timing matters after a hair transplant

 A hair transplant is performed under local anesthesia, but it is still surgery.
-In the first days I am watching several things at once: how the recipient area looks, how the donor area feels, how swelling behaves, whether sleep is controlled, and whether the body is steady enough for recovery.
+In the first days I am watching how the recipient area looks, how the donor area feels, how swelling behaves, whether sleep is controlled, and whether the body is steady enough for recovery.

 So I treat timing in two groups.
 An optional vaccine can usually wait until the early scalp picture is clearer.
-A medically necessary vaccine may not be able to wait, so the clinic needs to know about it rather than discovering the symptoms later.
+A medically necessary vaccine may not be able to wait, so that timing should be shared early rather than discovered after symptoms appear.

 If you receive a vaccine during recovery, also think about the few minutes after the injection.
 Some people feel lightheaded or faint after medical injections.
 Sit long enough to feel steady, avoid rushing into traffic or stairs, and do not put yourself in a situation where a fall could make the grafted scalp hit a wall, seat, or headrest.